marklogic-community/data-explorer/README.md

 The guiding principle of Data Explorer is to separate the roles between *a data owner* who knows the data and manages lists of queries and views, and *data users* who simply need to query, view, explore and export data.

-All data is exposed thorugh tabular HTML views and tabular Excel outputs (.csv format).
+All data is exposed through tabular HTML views and tabular Excel outputs (.csv format).

 The tool is **non-intrusive** and **easy to install**, meaning that you can download and run an install quickly without impacting your existing databases or configuration.
 Data Explorer will set up an extra modules and configuration database, but will not store or modify data in your own databases.